Errata for this document are recorded as issues.

 The English version of this specification is the only normative version.
 Non-normative translations may also be available.

-This specification defines the 5th major revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).
-In this version, new features are introduced to help Web application authors, new elements are introduced based on research into prevailing authoring practices, and special attention has been given to defining clear conformance criteria for user agents in an effort to improve interoperability.
+This specification defines the 5th major version, first minor revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).
+In this version, new features continue to be introduced to help Web application authors, new elements continue to be introduced based on research into prevailing authoring practices, and special attention continues to be given to defining clear conformance criteria for user agents in an effort to improve interoperability.

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.

 This document is governed by the 1 September 2015 W3C Process Document.